 Dinner at the Hofbräuhaus

 One of the craziest dinners of my life in Munich’s iconic beer house and garden.
 Liters of beer, pretzels, and sausage who could want more!
 It was overwhelming to all of our senses: smell, taste, sound, and sight – couldn’t reproduce this night if I wanted to.

 Interested in other German foods?
 Click HERE

-This is such an iconic castle, I could not miss out!
-It’s a fairytale castle that is perfectly nestled in its landscape.
+This is such an iconic castle, known as the “Disney castle,” we certainly could not miss out!
+It’s a fairy tale castle that is perfectly nestled in its landscape.
 It was just as impressive I’m person as I had hoped.
 Definitely up on anyone’s Germany’s bucket list; perfect day-trip from Munich!